astonbitecode/j4rs/rust/README.md

 Create an `Activity` and define your native methods normally, as described [here](#java-to-rust-support).

 Note:
-If you encounter any issues when using j4rs in Android, this may be caused by Java 8 compatibility problems.
+If you encounter any issues when using j4rs in older Android versions, this may be caused by Java 8 compatibility problems.
 This is why there is a `Java 7` version of `j4rs`:

 ```xml
 <dependency>